 LG offers a 25-year product warranty.
 Founded in 1958, LG Electronics has been around for decades, producing everything from dishwashers to televisions.
 This global company not only has plenty of staying power, but it also backs up its warranties with an insurance policy.
-That means if in the unlikely event LG gets out of the solar industry, their solar panel warranties are backed up by the tech-giant LG itself.
+That means LG has the capacity to stand behind its warranties even now that they have exited the solar panel segment of its business.

 Like LG, SunPower also offers a 25-year warranty.
 However, SunPower is a younger company that specializes only in solar.
 In November of 2019, SunPower announced its plans to separate into two independent companies – SunPower and Maxeon Solar Technologies.
 SunPower will continue as a solar installer, and Maxeon will take over the solar panel manufacturing.
 This change introduces a bit more uncertainty relating to manufacturing warranties.

 While both LG and SunPower offer 25-year warranties, LG comes out on top in our book.
 With solar panel warranties backed LG Electronics, you can rest assured they’ll be able to fulfill warranties decades down the road.

 Solar panel degradation is a process all solar panels go through.
 It’s the slow decline in your solar panel’s efficiency over time.
 The slower the degradation rate of your panels, the more electricity they’ll produce for you.

 While degradation may sound bad, solar panel manufacturers offer protection against excessive degradation through warranties.
-If your panels degrade more quickly than they should, the manufacturer will make things right.
+The manufacturer will make things right if your panels degrade more quickly than they should.

-LG will guarantee some of their panels (depending on the model you select) to degrade no more than 10% in 25 years, meaning they’ll be at least 90% efficient after 25 years.
+LG will guarantee that some of their panels (depending on the model you select) will degrade no more than 10% in 25 years, meaning they’ll be at least 90% efficient after 25 years.